10 health and safety procedures for a hair and beauty salon

 9. Insurance

-Although not a statutory requirement, businesses should ensure they have in place adequate insurance to cover accidents to members of the public and customers, such as public liability insurance.
+Although not a statutory requirement, businesses should ensure they have in place adequate insurance to cover accidents to members of the public and customers, such as employers' liability insurance.
 As soon as you employ anyone, you are legally required to obtain employers’ liability insurance.
 Your certificate for employers’ liability insurance must be displayed, either physically on the premises or electronically.

 10. Health and safety poster